fridgemagnet3/uip/README.md

 Also pictured is the output of another app which receives & decodes UDP data from my [weather station](https://github.com/fridgemagnet3/rpi-weatherstation).

-The configuration also includes a telnet server which allows this data to be retrieved:
+The configuration also includes a telnet server which allows this data to be retrieved remotely:

 `telnet 192.168.3.2`\
 `Trying 192.168.3.2...`\